Scheduled MonumentsEnglandChequerbent embankment of Bolton and Leigh Railway

 What is Chequerbent embankment of Bolton and Leigh Railway?

-Chequerbent embankment is a surviving section of the Bolton and Leigh Railway, opened in 1828 as one of the earliest public railways in England.
+Chequerbent embankment is a raised earthwork forming part of the Bolton and Leigh Railway, which opened in 1828 as one of the earliest public railways in England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1479269.

 Who is responsible for protecting Chequerbent embankment of Bolton and Leigh Railway?